Travel advice for Nepal

 And bear in mind, when the rain stops it will still be hot and sunny, so you can still get out and discover the country during the monsoon season.

 The best time to visit Nepal depends on what you plan to do while in the country.
-Fall/autumn and spring are the most popular times to visit for hikers, climbers and mountaineers.
+Fall/fall and spring are the most popular times to visit for hikers, climbers and mountaineers.
 At this time, clear skies and pleasant temperatures create the ideal conditions for adventures in the mountains.

 Low season (which coincides with the monsoon season) can be an option if you’re on a budget.
 Firstly, you’re likely to find discounts on accommodation and tours – plus, you won’t have to deal with crowds.
 Secondly, if you don’t plan on hitting the Himalayas, monsoon season can be a great time to visit.

 Spring is a good time to visit Nepal’s valleys and forests.
 March marks the start of the blooming season in many parts of the country and large areas are covered in bright pink rhododendrons – Nepal’s national flower.
-This is also a great time to explore centres of Buddhist culture and architecture, such as Tengboche monastery.
+This is also a great time to explore centers of Buddhist culture and architecture, such as Tengboche monastery.

 You can have a fabulous travel experience in Nepal during the winter.
 Low humidity and minimal chances of rain make this season great for travel photography and low-altitude hikes.